 Consultations and Emergency Transport

-Maternal/Fetal: 1.800.537.6569 AirLife Denver's High Risk Obstetrical (HROB) Flight Team transports more than 600 high-risk pregnant women to our facility annually.
-The HROB Flight Team is staffed by a high-risk obstetrical flight nurse and a primary flight nurse, providing the highest level of care to the obstetric patient requiring transport to our tertiary care center.
+Maternal/Fetal: (800) 537-6569 AirLife Denver's High-risk Obstetrical (HROB) Flight Team transports more than 250 high-risk pregnant women to our facility annually.
+The HROB Flight Team is staffed by a high-risk obstetrical flight nurse and an adult/pediatric flight nurse, providing the highest level of care to the obstetric patient requiring transport to our tertiary care center.

-Neonatal: 1.800.788.5875 AirLife Denver's Neonatal Transport Flight Team transports more than 300 high risk newborns to our facility annually.
-The Neonatal Transport Flight Team is staffed by Neonatal Nurse Practitioners and specially trained NICU nurses and respiratory therapists, providing the highest level of expertise in the region while transporting sick neonates to our Level IV Intensive Care Unit in a timely fashion.
+Neonatal: (800) 788-5875 AirLife Denver's Neonatal Flight Team transports more than 400 high-risk newborns to our facility annually.
+The Neonatal Transport Flight Team is staffed by Neonatal Nurse Practitioners and specially trained NICU nurses, providing the highest level of expertise in the region while transporting sick neonates to our Level IV Neonatal Intensive Care Unit in a timely fashion.

 About Rocky Mountain Hospital for Children

-- Only facility in the region with High Risk OB and NICU in same facility
+- Only facility in the Rocky Mountain region with a Level IV Maternal Program and a Level IV NICU in the same facility

 - Labor and Delivery: 26 beds